v1 · Read + Write · No SDK required

 401INVALID_KEYHeader present but no organization matches.

-429RATE_LIMITEDYou exceeded your rate limit — see headers.
+429RATE_LIMITEDYou exceeded a rate limit — honor Retry-After.
+See Rate Limits.

 500INTERNAL_ERRORSomething broke on our end.
 Retry with backoff.